mysteryperutours/pburtchaell.com/README.md

 ```
 src
 ├── assets      # Static files like images/videos
-├── components  # React components used by pages/layouts/templates
+├── components  # Presentational React components used by pages/layouts/templates
 ├── content     # Static files like Markdown, YAML or JSONy
-├── html.js     # HTML template used by Gatsby
+├── html.js     # HTML template used by Gatsby for all pages
-├── layouts     # React components used by Gatsby to wrap pages in a specific layout
+├── layouts     # React components used by Gatsby pages
-├── pages       # React components rendered by Gatsby as individual pages (e.g., a custom "About" page)
+├── pages       # React components rendered by Gatsby as standalone pages, e.g., an About page
-├── styles      # CSS styles
+├── styles      # Plain CSS styles
-└── templates   # React components used by Gatsby to render Markdown pages
+└── templates   # React components rendered by Gatsby as templated pages, e.g., blog posts or projects
 ```

 ### Netlify